Long-Term Drug & Alcohol Rehab: Why It Might Be Beneficial

 - Long-term residential treatment: 60-90 days

 Long stay rehabs typically offer the same therapies and treatments that 30-day programmes offer.
-Rehab durations longer than two months are often recommended for those who suffer from mental health conditions alongside their addiction.
+Rehab durations longer than two months are recommended for those who suffer from mental health conditions alongside addiction.

-Most 60-day treatment programmes will offer a customised approach to recovery.
-This is because each case of addiction is unique.
-After all, everyone’s experience and trauma are different.
+Most 60-day treatment programmes will offer a customised approach to recovery as each case of addiction is unique.
+After all, everyone experiences and processes trauma differently,

-What this means is that each patient will receive therapy that will meet his or her needs.
+What this means is that each patient will receive therapy that will meet their needs.

 Castle Craig relies on several heavy evidence-backed, scientific treatments and therapies that offer a well-rounded, comprehensive drug and alcohol programme.